-1. Doctors see their patients for about 5 to 10 minutes once a year – if they are lucky
+1. Doctors see their patients for about 5 to 10 minutes once a year – if they are lucky.

-Fitness trainers – more than any other member of the health care system – can have a profound effect to change the health of Americans for the better.
+Fact: Personal fitness trainers see clients 3-5 days a week for an average of 30 to 60 minutes a day – sometimes for many years!
+Because of this, fitness trainers – more than any other member of the health care system – can have a profound effect to change the health of Americans for the better.

-- Heart disease – the number 1 killer of both men and women
+- Heart disease: the number 1 killer of both men and women

-- Cancer – the number 2 leading cause of death
+- Cancer: the number 2 leading cause of death

-Think about how much money could be saved if we could simultaneously reduce the risk of just the 3 leading causes of death in America.
+Think about how much money could be saved if we could simultaneously reduce the risk of just the 4 leading causes of death in America.

 No drug in the word will do this and reduce all 3 at the same time – except exercise!